Deepa Khandakar

-Deepa Khandakar (born 28 November) is a Bangladeshi television actress.
+Deepa Khandakar is a Bangladeshi television actress.
 She mainly acts in television dramas, while also appearing in films and commercials.
 Among her notable Indian Bengali films is Bhaijaan Elo Re (2018).

 Early life and career

 Khandakar spent her childhood at Narayanganj.
 Before starting her acting career, she served as a flight attendant.
 She debuted in acting in the television play Kaktarua.

 Her popular tel-dramas include 'Meghe Dhaka Manus', 'Ebong Ami', 'Andhakare Phul', 'Ghar Sangsar', 'Mohua', 'Swapnabhog', 'Society', 'Sakkhi Kutum', among many others.
 She has also received immense praise for her role as a presenter in the TV show titled 'House Wife'.
 The program aired on Channel 24.
 Deepa Khandakar appeared in a Canadian feature film A Father's Diary directed by Golam Mustofa, acting as mother in a supporting role.

 Khandakar has done television commercials for companies including Swan Foam, Aarong, Lipton Tazaa Tea, Starship, Cute Powder, Tibet, and Tibet Coconut Oil.

 Khandakar debuted in film acting through Bhaijaan Elo Re (2018).